Are You Good without God?

 While I was driving from Sacramento to the Bay Area, I saw a huge billboard that read, “Are you good without God?
 Millions Are.”
 I also noticed a theistic tagger added the words, “Also Lost?” at the end of the message.
-I think the original question meant something like, “Do you feel comfortable without a belief in God?
+At first, I wondered if the original question could mean something like, “Do you feel comfortable without a belief in God?
 Millions feel the same way.”
 Kind of like if you offer someone a drink, and they say, “No, thanks.
 I’m good.”
+But I don’t think that’s what the message is all about.

 Can’t People be Good Without God?